-As you can see, coupon sites have their pros and cons for brands, but they make an excellent source to drive traffic and revenue to your site at the end of the day.
+As you can see, coupon sites have pros and cons for brands, but they make an excellent source to drive traffic and revenue to your site at the end of the day.

-And if not, you’re missing out on some serious revenue potential by neglecting to build an email list and to push your affiliate offers to said list.
+And if not, you’re missing out on some serious revenue potential by neglecting to build an email list and push your affiliate offers to said list.

 However, some affiliate marketers focus on email marketing entirely and take this strategy to the next level.